robot9706/AVRProgrammer/README.md

 Note: No crystal needed for factory new chips (they are fused for their internal 8MHz/1MHz oscillators).
 ![Alt text](/Misc/Breadboard.png?raw=true "Wiring")

+(A pull-up resistor on the reset pin is highly suggested.)

 # GUI usage
 ![Alt text](/Misc/Screenshot.png?raw=true "Wiring")